 Morphic Holding, Inc. (the "Company") was formed under the laws of the State of Delaware in August 2014.
-The Company is a biopharmaceutical company applying proprietary insights into integrin medicine to discover and develop first-in-class oral small molecule integrin therapeutics.
+The Company is a biopharmaceutical company applying proprietary insights into integrin medicine to discover and develop potentially first-in-class oral small molecule integrin therapeutics.
 Integrins are a validated target class with multiple approved drugs for the treatment of serious chronic diseases.
-Despite significant biopharmaceutical industry investment, no oral integrin therapies have been approved.
+Despite significant biopharmaceutical industry investment, to our knowledge no oral small molecule integrin therapies have been approved by the U.S. Food and Drug Administration ("FDA") or any European regulatory authority.
 The Company has created the Morphic integrin technology platform, or MInT Platform, by leveraging its unique understanding of integrin structure and biology, to develop a pipeline of novel product candidates designed to achieve potency, high selectivity, and the pharmaceutical properties required for oral administration.